C0rby/shoppinglist/README.md

 It is intended to be as simple as possible while providing a good user experience.

 The vuejs code is ~~probably~~ awful.
 Please give me some feedback if you have any tips for improvements.
 I'm learning as I go.
 Also I'd rather have something awful than not having anything at all.
+(First make it work, then make it pretty.)

 Todo:
 * User accounts